ashbaldry/appler/cran-comments.md

-This release fixes test issues on CRAN pointed out by the CRAN team.
-A couple of the tests checked a volitile metric in the web page, and so one of the tests failed.
-The failing tests have been removed, however there are tests covering the same piece of functionality.
+This release fixes example issues on CRAN pointed out by the CRAN team.
+There were some examples failing to run when offline.
+I have run the package checks whilst disconnected to the internet and received 0 notes/warnings/errors, so should no longer have this issue.
-There has also been removal of package dependencies, where the dependent package is used only once.